quixote-gd/MyNotebook/readme.md

+## Purpose
 The purpose of this sample project is to analyze clean architecture.
 I want to understand how the dependancies work and why this pattern makes a project framework dependent.

+The project's end goal is to save an web article's text and allow a user to persist highlights and take notes (pretty much pocket).

 ## Get Started